← Back to 史記

 13

 In the second month, King Hui of Liang was moved to be the King of Zhao.
 King Lü Chan was moved to be the King of Liang.
-The the King of Liang did not go to his country.
+The King of Liang did not go to his country.
 He became Emperor Grand Tutor.
 The imperial son Tai, Marquis of Pingchang, was established as King of Lü.
-Liang was renamed Lü.
-Lü was renamed Ji Chuan.
+Liang was renamed Lu, and the former Lu was renamed Jichuan.
 Empress Lü's younger sister Lü Kui had a daughter who was the wife of Lord Yingling Liu Ze.
 Ze was Grand General.
-Empress Lü made the various Lü kings.
+Empress Lü made the Lü clansmen kings.
 She feared that after she passed, General Liu would do harm.
 She made Liu Ze the King of Langya to comfort his heart.

 14